Freedeck/Susdeck/README.md

 ## Ok, back to normal

-There are no preloaded keys, for example `Shooting` will make CoD shooting sounds play through your default output device and your VB-Cable.
+There are a few preloaded keys, for example `Shooting` will make CoD shooting sounds play through your default output device and your VB-Cable.

 ## How do I make my own sounds/macros?

 Freedeck processes keys & plays sounds at the front-end, and it uses `robotjs` & Companion to press/play them on your computer.
 It is very easy to add your own macros/sounds.
 All you need to do is use Companion!
-To add a sound, start Freedeck with `npm run start`.
+To add a sound, start Freedeck with `npm start` (If you haven't already).
 Wait for Companion to open, and press the paint palette icon.
 Now, press `New Sound`.
 You might need to press `Next Page` to scroll through the pages to find the sound.
 Once you do, click it.